-As indicated previously, inherent to the analysis of blood products by ATR-FTIR spectroscopy is the IRE.
+Inherent to the analysis of blood products by ATR-FTIR spectroscopy is the IRE.
 In much of the literature, the sample is often deposited on the top surface of the IRE, allowing the evanescent wave to penetrate through the dried, or wet, sample [10].
 Other studies have also employed alternative substrates for samples, in order to overcome potential technical and throughput barriers to diagnostic applications [23], [52], [53].
 For both approaches, the method of sample deposition can be highly variable between operators due to differences in pipetting accuracy that can impact sample volume and spread, as well as positional accuracy [47].
 A recent study observed that serum deposition upon novel IREs was wildly variable between trained and untrained users and that this could be observed spectrally [45].

 Due to the strong IR absorption of water, serum samples are often analysed in the dried state to avoid masking of the fingerprint region by water signals.
 Whilst liquid serum analysis is possible, more spectral information is visible in dried serum samples [54], [55].
 Due to the complex composition of blood serum, drying patterns are prominent within dried serum spots, with the coffee ring effect commonly observed as a confounding factor in transmission and transflection FTIR spectroscopy studies [15, 16].
 The large sampling area employed in the ATR modality of FTIR spectroscopy, determined by the IRE surface area, helps to overcome spectral variance that can arise from these patterns due macro-measurements of the entire serum spot; however, controlled drying conditions have been shown to improve spectral reproducibility [45], [51], [56].
 The drying environment is crucial to serum drop homogeneity, with humidity, temperature and air flow having significant impact on macromolecule spread in the serum drop, as well as crack features, which are known to cause spectra distortions in all modalities of FTIR spectroscopy [56].
 It is clear that sample deposition and drying are therefore closely linked; for instance, serum volume can impact the drying profile of biofluids.